University Health Services | American University of Sharjah

 Eligibility

-This plan is mandatory for all students except those with private health insurance covering UHS.
+This plan is mandatory for all Plan 3 students except those with private health insurance covering UHS.
 Proof of coverage has to be submitted at the time of registration.
 Failure to submit the supporting documentation within the deadline for review will result in the student being charged for the University Hospital Sharjah services.

 Charges